The most important thing to know about betting on sports is that it’s fun. And it’s always been fun.

 The favorite is the one side, team, or outcome that has the higher probability of winning or happening.
 Due to the lower risk, the return from betting on the favorite is smaller.

 The underdog has a lower probability of winning.
 Due to the higher risk, the return from betting on the underdog is bigger.
+In the example below, the Boston Red Sox are the underdog and the New York Yankees are the favorite.

 If both sides have the same chances of winning, then the odds can be even for both and is often referred to as a pick or pick’em.